EarthEngineering/earthbox/README.md

 To carry out the test, run the following command:<br>

-`EARTHBox test`<br>
+`EarthBox test`<br>

 You can also run the test for a specific file：<br>

-`EARTHBox test ./path/to/test/file.js`<br>
+`EarthBox test ./path/to/test/file.js`<br>

-Testing in EARTHBox is a bit different than in Truffle.
+Testing in EarthBox is a bit different than in Truffle.
-Let's say we want to test the contract Metacoin (from the Metacoin Box that you can download with `EARTHBox unbox metacoin`):
+Let's say we want to test the contract Metacoin (from the Metacoin Box that you can download with `EarthBox unbox metacoin`):

 ```
 contract MetaCoin {